 A chronological list of the hymnals currently held in the Special Collections Reading Room is accessible below.
 Donation of additional hymnbooks would be welcomed as the University seeks to enrich this collection.

 Rare Bibles Collection

-- G. Archer Weniger (1915-82) papers, California Fundamentalist leader who published The Blu-Print and was deeply involved in the Conservative Baptist Association and later the Fundamental Baptist Fellowship
+- G. Archer Weniger (1915-1982), a California pastor and seminary president who published his own newsletter, The Blu-Print, and who was a significant influence in the Conservative Baptist Association and then the Fundamental Baptist Fellowship,

 - W. O. H. Garman (1899-1983), an advocate for fundamentalists in the military chaplaincy, and